Canoe Fight (Creek War): Background

 During the Creek War, the United States allied themselves with Creek, Choctaw, and Cherokee warriors who were supportive of the United States in fighting Creeks who were hostile to the United States.
-The supportive Creeks (known as White Sticks), had championed the enlargement of the Creek governing body known as the National Council and paid off existing debt to the United States by selling Creek lands in present-day Alabama and Georgia.
+The supportive Creeks had championed the enlargement of the Creek governing body known as the National Council and paid off existing debt to the United States by selling Creek lands in present-day Alabama and Georgia.
 The Creeks who were hostile to the United States, known as Red Sticks, were angered at the growing power of the National Council and felt governmental duties should instead be handled by Creek clans.
 The Red Sticks were also angered over the selling of traditional Creek lands to the United States and the arrival of settlers on Creek land.
-Prior to the Creek War, the disagreements over the National Council had led the White Stick and Red Stick warriors to engage in civil war.
+Prior to the Creek War, the disagreements over the National Council had led to civil war.
 The United States hoped to prevent the Red Sticks from allying themselves with Great Britain as part of the War of 1812.
 Red Stick warriors began sporadically attacking settlers who encroached on Creek lands.
 In response, citizens of the Mississippi Territory built protective forts in addition to United States military action against the Red Sticks.

 After the Fort Mims massacre militias were formed in present-day southern Alabama to protect settlers while they were gathering the fall harvest.
 Red Stick warriors continued to attack settlers in the area.

 Captain Samuel Dale, who was recovering from wounds received at the Battle of Burnt Corn, volunteered to lead a group of 30 Mississippi Territory volunteers and 40 volunteers from the surrounding area to drive away the Red Stick warriors.
 On November 11, the party left Fort Madison headed southeast towards the Alabama River.
 They crossed the river at French's Landing (labeled as Brasier's Landing on the map to the right) near modern Gainestown where they camped.
 After procuring two canoes the party turned northward along the river.
 Six to eight men remained in the canoes under the command of Jeremiah Austill, while the remainder of the force marched up the eastern bank of the river.
 Austill spotted a canoe with Red Sticks coming down the river, who soon reversed direction.
 Firing was then heard near the mouth of Randon's Creek as Dale and his volunteers ambushed a band of warriors who were preparing food, killing one (Dale identified the victim as a métis named Will Milfort, son of Le Clerc Milfort and Jeannet McGillivray, who was Alexander McGillivray's sister).
 The volunteers began gathering the food and supplies the warriors left behind.
 Due to difficulty marching up the east bank, Dale ordered the men to cross the river to the west bank.
 All but twelve men, including Dale, Austill, and James Smith crossed the river.
 These twelve were preparing some of the captured food when they heard the volunteers from the west bank warn they were surrounded by Creek warriors.